wesleyegberto/java-new-features/java-19/README.md

 ### Language

 * Pattern matching for `switch`
-  * Minor improvements from JDK 18:
+  * minor improvements from JDK 18:
     * changed guarded pattern from `&&` to `when` keyword
     * definition: guard is the boolean expression, guarded pattern is the case with guard
       * guarded pattern: `case Hero h when h.getCity() == Cities.NEW_YORK`
       * guard: `h.getCity() == Cities.NEW_YORK`
-* Virtual Threads
+* Virtual Threads:
   * also called user-mode threads or [fiber](https://en.wikipedia.org/wiki/Fiber_(computer_science))
   * more notes about Project Loom [here](../java-loom/)
   * `Virtual threads are lightweight threads that dramatically reduce the effort of writing, maintaining, and observing high-throughput concurrent applications`